 - Submitted a one-page typed essay by the deadline.
 The essay is to include a discussion of the applicant's interest in nursing and a personal reflection on how enrollment in a nursing program grounded in Christian principles might facilitate development and practice as a professional nurse.

-- Earned a minimum score of 66 on the ATI Test of Academic Skills (TEAS-V).
+- Earned a minimum score of 66 on the ATI TEAS (Test of Academic Skills)

 All of the above components will be evaluated as part of the admission decision.

-Students who are applying to the School of Nursing must earn a minimum score of 66 on the Test of Academic Skills (TEAS-V).
-The TEAS-V is a national nursing school entrance exam designed to assess whether prospective students are academically prepared for learning nursing-related content.
+Students who are applying to the School of Nursing must earn a minimum score of 66 on the ATI TEAS (Test of Academic Skills).
+The ATI TEAS is a national nursing school entrance exam designed to assess whether prospective students are academically prepared for learning nursing-related content.
 These skills are deemed important for success in the nursing program.
 The exam contains approximately 170 questions be completed in approximately 4 hours.
 The exam covers academic subject areas including math, science, English, and language usage.

-The fee associated with taking the TEAS-V exam is the responsibility of the student and is not included in the tuition fee to the nursing program.
-See the TEAS Testing Information for fees and registration information on the TEAS-V exam.
+The fee associated with taking the ATI TEAS exam is the responsibility of the student and is not included in the tuition fee to the nursing program.
+See the ATI TEAS Testing Information for fees and registration information on the TEAS-V exam.

-Obtaining the required minimum score on the TEAS-V exam alone does not grant nor guarantee admission into the Belhaven University School of Nursing.
+Obtaining the required minimum score on the ATI TEAS exam alone does not grant nor guarantee admission into the Belhaven University School of Nursing.

-Belhaven University will only consider three (3) attempts at obtaining the minimum required score on the TEAS-V exam per 12 month period.
+Belhaven University will only consider three (3) attempts at obtaining the minimum required score on the ATI TEAS exam per 12 month period.
 There is a 30 day waiting period between retakes.
 It may be helpful to speak with a nursing advisor to help you prepare for this important exam.
 (Students who took the TEAS-V test between January 1, 2016 and August 30, 2016 may submit those scores provided they meet the minimum score of 66).